Home

 Brand Identity

-In industries where the consumer has a strong brand preference there is a lower risk of competitive rivalry.
+The stronger the customers brand preference the lower the risk of competitive rivalry.

 Switching Costs

-The lower the switching costs the easier it will be for your competitors to attract your customers, increasing the risk of competitor rivalry.
+The lower the switching costs the easier it will be for customers to change suppliers and the higher the risk of competitor rivalry.

 Informational Complexity